 It also provides the ability to:

-In this example, Dynamic Delivery transcoding was used (when the video was uploaded, a Dynamic Delivery or Context Aware Encoding ingest profile was used).
+In this example, Dynamic Delivery transcoding was used when the video was uploaded.

 If the video has been shared to an affiliate account, the Media Sharing section will be displayed and list the affiliates the video has been shared to.
 For more information on media sharing, see Media Sharing using the Media Module.